mozilla-services/docs/source/storage/apis-2.0.rst

     - **limit**: an integer.
 At most that many objects will be returned.

-    - **offset**: an integer.
-Excludes that many objects from the start of the output.
-This is desgined for pagination of results and must be used together with the **limit** parameter.

     - **sort**: sorts the output:
        - 'oldest' - orders by modification date (oldest first)
        - 'newest' - orders by modification date (newest first)